Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 1/Notes.md

 	- *Jupiter*: Marble
 	- *Earth*: Ball point in pen
 - Total number of stars in observable universe: $10^{22}$
+- Universe is constantly expanding overtime, but not galaxies/galaxy clustesr
 - *Big Bang* -